akraievoy/holonet/readme.md

+# General

-Package: holonet
+*Package*: holonet
-Copyright/Maintenance 2011 Anton Kraievoy akraievoy@gmail.com
+*Copyright/Maintenance* 2011 Anton Kraievoy akraievoy@gmail.com

 Project issues are tracked in Pivotal Tracker: https://www.pivotaltracker.com/projects/279361

-Features of this project:
+# Features of this project:

  - an API for complex networks, aiming to be performant, but not yet profiled/compared with competition;
  - several metrics implemented over the former API, most notable are EigenGap/EigenVector metrics;
  - several random models to generate complex networks;